Apply elevations to geometry from ASCII

 GnavPic_clip0307clip0301

-Geometry points out - outputs the updated trace headers with the elevation information.
+Geometry points out - outputs the updated geometry point vectors containing the newly assigned elevation values.

-Sources geometry table output - outputs source geometry table as an output.
+Sources geometry table output - outputs a tabular view of the updated source geometry with elevation values applied.

-Receivers geometry table output - outputs receiver geometry table as an output.
+Receivers geometry table output - outputs a tabular view of the updated receiver geometry with elevation values applied.

 clip0700_aclip0301